 6 things to consider when converting a garage

 A garage conversion is one of the fastest and most affordable ways to add extra living space to a home.
-You already have the foundation, roof, wiring and walls in place and if it’s an attached garage you have an entry.
+You already have the foundation, roof, electrical wiring, and walls in place, and if it’s an attached garage you have an entry.

 You don’t want the conversion to be an obvious add on but rather blend seamlessly with existing structure.

-Try to match the colours, window and door styles and the landscaping.
+Try to match the colours, window, and door styles and the landscaping with the rest of the house.
 When done well, a garage conversion will be a seamless addition to your home.